Q. What are the qualifications to be considered for the Federal Jackets Fellowship?

 * IMPORTANT NOTE: Some federal offices only accept internship applications from citizens of the United States, so it may take longer for international students to find and secure an internship.

 Q. Once I have been accepted into the Federal Jackets Fellowship and have found an internship, how can I find housing in Washington, D.C.?

-A. The Office of Government and Community Relations will provide you with a housing resource sheet, and you may contact past interns for assistance and suggestions.
+A. The Office of Institute Relations will provide you with a housing resource sheet, and you may contact past interns for assistance and suggestions.